BritishCorpse/nonsusbot/GRAVEYARD DISCORD.JS V13/dashboard_api/README.md

 # Dashboard API

 This script must be run separately from the bot.
-The bot just reads the JSON file.
+The bot will talk to this process.

 Python 3 is required to run this script.